-- 4. Click the Leave button. - 5.
+- 1. Click Security in the left tree menu.
+A list of security items appears. - 2.
+Click Users. - Click the Leave button. - 4.
 Click OK to confirm leaving the cluster.
-The host restarts to load the new configuration. - 6.
+The host restarts to load the new configuration. - 5.
 Click OK to self-install initial databases and application servers.
-A prompt to join a cluster appears. - 7.
+A prompt to join a cluster appears. - 6.
 To join another cluster, enter the name of one of the hosts in that cluster and click OK.
-Otherwise, click Skip. - 8.
-Set up an admin user name and password if prompted. - 9.
+Otherwise, click Skip. - 7.
+Set up an admin user name and password if prompted. - 8.
 Log in with the admin user name and password if prompted.
 The Admin Interface appears.